-Despite fears that the price for Christmas dinner this year would go up, it appears that prices have fallen and the cheapest supermarket to buy all the ingredients for a slap-up feast has been crowned as a worthy winner.
+Despite fears that the price for Christmas dinner in 2019 would go up, it appears that prices have fallen and the cheapest supermarket to buy all the ingredients for a slap-up feast has been crowned as a worthy winner.

 If you want to save on your festive dinner, then you need to head to Aldi who, according to one survey, can help you feed a family of eight to a great meal for an incredible £24.78.